-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

 ADMISSION

 Require Recommend Require for Some Consider if Submitted

-SAT or ACT Х
+SAT or ACT X

 ACT only

 SAT only

 SAT and SAT Subject Tests or ACT

 SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-ACT with Writing Component required

-ACT with Writing component recommended

-ACT with or without Writing component accepted
+If your institution will make use of the ACT in admission decisions for first-time for Fall 2015, please indicate which ONE of the following applies: (regardless on the admissions process): , , , , 0 11 ACT with Writing Component required ACT with Writing component recommended ACT with or without Writing component accepted

 C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+· SAT essay ACT essay

+For admission

+For placement

-For admission For placement For advising
+For advising

 In place of an application essay

 As a validity check on the application essay

-No college policy as of now Not using essay component
+No college policy as of now Not using essay component X X

-пропені, спеск а in that apply.

-SAT essay ACT essay

-Х Х

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution emic advising?

-Yes
+Yes No ]

+1 •

+C8E Latest date by which SAT or ACT scores must be re ceived for fall-

+term admission · - ·

-C8E Latest date by which SAT or ACT scores must be received for fall-term Latest date by which SAT Subject Test scores must be received for fall term admission DECEMBER OF SEN RECOMMENDED BU
+Latest date by which SAT Subject t Test scores must be received for DECEMBER OF SENI -

-No
+fall-term admission RECOMMENDED BU T NOT REQUIRED

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students,
+C8F If necessary, use this space to cla arify your test polici ies (e.g., if tests a re recommended for or some students,

-SAT II REQUIRED OF APPLICANTS WHO, BY EXPECTED DATE OF ENTRANCE, WILL NOT HAVE A HIGH SCHOOL DIPLOMA FROM AN ACCREDITED HIGH SCHOOL.
-MAY ALSO BE REQUIRED OF GED HOLDERS.